kimtth/awesome-azure-openai-llm/README.md

 - Camelot is a Python library that can help you extract tables from PDFs! [git](https://github.com/camelot-dev/camelot) / [ref](https://github.com/camelot-dev/camelot/wiki/Comparison-with-other-PDF-Table-Extraction-libraries-and-tools): Comparison with other PDF Table Extraction libraries [Jul 2016]
 - [PostgresML](https://github.com/postgresml/postgresml): The GPU-powered AI application database.
 [Apr 2022]
 - Azure AI Document Intelligence (FKA.
 Azure Form Recognizer): [ref](https://learn.microsoft.com/en-us/azure/ai-services/document-intelligence): Table and Meta data Extraction in the Document
-- Table to Markdown format: [Table to Markdown](https://tabletomarkdown.com/): LLM can recognize Markdown-formatted tables more effectively than raw table formats.
+- [Table to Markdown](https://tabletomarkdown.com/): LLM can recognize Markdown-formatted tables more effectively than raw table formats.
-- LM Studio: UI for Discover, download, and run local LLMs [ref](https://lmstudio.ai/) [2023]
+- [LM Studio](https://lmstudio.ai/): UI for Discover, download, and run local LLMs [2023]
-- GPT4All: Open-source large language models that run locally on your CPU [git](https://github.com/nomic-ai/gpt4all) [Mar 2023]
+- [GPT4All](https://github.com/nomic-ai/gpt4all): Open-source large language models that run locally on your CPU [Mar 2023]
 - [MemGPT](https://github.com/cpacker/MemGPT): Virtual context management to extend the limited context window of LLM.
 A tiered memory system and a set of functions that allow it to manage its own memory. [ref](https://memgpt.ai) [12 Oct 2023]

 ### **Agents: AutoGPT and Communicative Agents**